cortexuvula/chatty/README.md

 - **Error connecting to webhook**: Verify your webhook URL, username, and password in Settings
 - **No response from AI**: Check your N8N workflow to ensure it's processing requests correctly
 - **Import errors**: Ensure all dependencies are installed with the correct versions
+- **PDF generation issues**: Make sure your browser allows pop-ups from the application

 ## Dependencies